kipkir/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-prints a string in reverse followed by a new line
+prints n elements of an array of intergers followed by a new line